 Me: You could stick that on BBC2 right now and no one would bat an eyelid.

 Sue: Stick it on BBC1 during the 50th anniversary celebrations.
-That’s what I’d do.
+That’s what I would do.

-Sue was very keen to watch some extra features (Nicol, not so much).
-We started with Paris in the Springtime, which is written by Jonathan Morris and directed by Ed Stradling.
+Sue was very keen on watching some extra features (Nicol, not so much), so we started with the documentary, Paris in the Springtime.

-Sue: That was an excellent documentary.
+Sue: That was excellent.
 You could tell that a lot of love went into that.
-A couple of things, though: first, what kind of weird lens were they using to film Rob Shearman?
-Secondly, you can’t get red chardonnay, Rob.
-Duggan breaks a bottle of red wine and you said it was the correct way for him to serve chardonnay.
-And I don’t even drink that much wine!
-And finally, I’m really sorry, Mr Moffat, but you said the John Cleese cameo is the only bit of comedy that doesn’t have anything to do with the plot.
+But please tell Rob Shearman that you can’t get red chardonnay.
+Duggan broke a bottle of red wine and he said it was the correct way for him to serve chardonnay.
+And I don’t even drink that much wine.
+And finally, the Moff said the John Cleese cameo is the only bit of comedy that doesn’t have anything to do with the plot.
 But it does.
-It shows us yet another way that people look at art – in this case, in a very pretentious way – and that ties into the themes of the story.
+It shows us another way that people look at art – in this case, in a pretentious way – and that ties into the themes of the story.
 Apart from that, it was great.
-I can’t believe Douglas knocked out the script in a weekend.
-Imagine what it could have been like if he’d had a whole week!
+I can’t believe Douglas knocked that out in a weekend.
+Imagine what it could have been like if he’d spent a whole week on it.

-But the next extra, Paris, W2, blew her away.
+The next extra, Paris, W2, simply blew her away.

 Me: No you can’t.
-Rosie’s the PA, that must be the floor manager doing all the talking.
+Rosie’s the PA.
+That’s the floor manager talking.

-Sue: I am telling you – that’s Rosie.
-I’d know that voice anywhere.
+Sue: I’m telling you, Neil, that’s Rosie.
+I’d know her voice anywhere.

-I turned the production notes on and by God, she was right.
-It is Rosie Crowson acting as the conduit between director Michael Hayes and the actors.
+I turned the production notes on and by God she was right.

-Sue: I can’t believe this.
-I actually feel quite emotional.
+Sue: I can’t believe it.
+I feel quite emotional.

-I decided to quit while we were ahead and I skipped Eye on Blatchford and the chicken wrangling.
+I decide to quit while we’re ahead and we skip Eye on Blatchford and the chicken wrangling video.
 You can have too much of a good thing, you know.